kuzzleio/kuzzle/doc/2/guides/advanced/10-internal-logger/index.md

 # Internal Logger

-Kuzzle use [Winston](https://github.com/winstonjs/winston) to log messages.
+Kuzzle uses [Winston](https://github.com/winstonjs/winston) to log messages.

 The internal logger has 5 priority levels:
  - debug _(not printed by default)_